-Guaranteed Nursing Admission (GNA) to the WKU Bachelor of Science in Nursing (BSN) program is available to first-time, full-time freshmen with an ACT composite score of 23 or above.
+Guaranteed Nursing Admission (GNA) to the WKU Bachelor of Science in Nursing (BSN) program is available to first-time, full-time freshmen with a High School GPA of 3.6 or above OR an ACT composite score of 23 or above.
 Students may apply during their first two semesters at WKU.
 Transfer students are not eligible for a GNA.